peterMangrove/mangrove-docs-test/offer-maker/maker-contract.md

 ## Inputs

-* `order` represents the [Taker Order](broken-reference) and the current Mangrove configuration. `order.gives/order.wants` will closely match the price of the offer that is being executed.
+* `order` represents the [order](broken-reference) currently executing the offer and the current Mangrove configuration. `order.gives/order.wants` will match the price of the offer that is being executed up to a small precision.
 It contains the following fields:
   * `addresss outbound_tkn` the **outbound token**. `wants` is denominated in `outbound_tkn`.
   *  `address inbound_tkn` the **inbound token**. `gives` is denominated in `inbound_tkn`.
   *  `uint offerId` id of the offer being executed.